 So, I decided to put this post together which will focus only on the groom.
 Are you thinking, what’s there to focus on the groom, it’s the same old boring stuff?
 No my dear friend, the Indian Groom of today has evolved a lot and is uber cool compared to his counterpart a few decades ago.

 How much has the Indian groom changed?
 A lot!

-Simple traditional dressing is overtaken by lavish royal dressing.
+The simple traditional dressing is overtaken by a lavish royal dressing.
 This is just the beginning.
 Ornaments and accessories are now bolder, richer and sometimes even designer.
 The Indian groom of the 80’s or 90’s probably slept through the night before the wedding.
-Not the Indian groom of the 2000’s.
+Not the Indian groom of the 2000s.
 He has bachelor bashes that are nothing short of a Bollywood extravaganza!

 In all, the Indian grooms today give stiff competition to the brides as far as the wedding rituals, preparations or photography goes.